logeshv3x/Portfolio-Simple-Website/README.md

-# Portfolio-Simple-Website
+# Its My First Project

 My Portfolio Website
 A simple portfolio website built using HTML and basic CSS to showcase my projects and skills.

  *Features:*